sagemath/trac_to_gh/Issue 5542.md

 # Issue 5542: more docstring fixes for permgroup.py

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5542

 Original creator: mvngu